Urban Suds

 Deep in the heart of the big city, I craft elegant hand-made soaps in my kitchen year-round.
 All of my soaps are made with pure vegetable oils only, and typically organically-grown flowers, herbs, leaves, seeds and essential oils are added for a bit of exfoliating or sensual excitement.
 Try a bar.
 You'll be hooked for life!

 I'm guessing you've never given much thought to how soap is made, why it works, or how to tell good soap from bad.
-I didn't have the first clue either, before getting hooked on this fascinating soap making journey in my own little urban kitchen a couple of years ago.
+I didn't have the first clue either, before getting hooked on this fascinating soap making journey in my own little urban kitchen many years ago.

 It turns out that soap is actually a salt -- who knew?
 It is the creamy, dreamy lusciously-sudsing result of combining fats and oils with water and lye.
 Sounds improbable and ucky, but it's true.
 The chemical process that occurs when all those things are thrown together in a pot on the stove is called "saponification", and the end result (if I do everything right) is lovely bars of high quality soap, loaded with skin-soothing and moisturizing glycerin.